 To make the glaze, mix 2 teaspoons of espresso powder with 1 tablespoon of boiling water.
 Blend the espresso into 1 cup confectioner’s (icing) sugar along with 1 teaspoon of vanilla.
 Add more icing sugar, a bit at at time, until a thick smooth consistency is achieved.

 Drizzle the glaze over the cake.
-Cut in slices to serve.
+Allow to set before cutting in slices to serve.

 Comments & Reviews